Do you have policies or guidelines related to COVID-19?

 What is a benefactor membership?

 Benefactors provide additional monetary support for ICON.
-For pledging additional funds for ICON, benefactors may received additional gifts, have seats up front reserved for programming including but not limited to opening ceremonies and the Wylde Nept concert.
+For pledging additional funds for ICON, benefactors may received additional gifts, have seats up front reserved for programming including but not limited to opening ceremonies and special events such as concerts.
 They may also be invited to a special Sunday brunch with the guests of honor.

 I am not sure if I am already registered.
 What can I do?